mirror/dd-wrt/src/router/btrfsprogs/Documentation/dev/Development-notes.rst

 will be read many times. `Read more
 <https://simpleprogrammer.com/maintaining-code/>`__.

+General advice: *Try to keep the same style and formatting of the code that's already there.*

 Patches
 ^^^^^^^

--  for patch subject use "btrfs:" followed by a lowercase
+-  for patch subject use ``btrfs:`` followed by a lowercase
 -  read the patch again and fix all typos and grammar
 -  size units should use short form K/M/G/T or IEC form KiB/MiB/GiB
 -  don't write references to parameters to subject (like removing @pointer)
 -  do not end subject with a dot '.'
 -  parts of btrfs that could have a subject prefix to point to a specific subsystem

    -  scrub, tests, integrity-checker, tree-checker, discard, locking, sysfs, raid56, qgroup, compression, send, ioctl

 -  additional information

    -  if there's a stack trace relevant for the patch, add it there (lockdep, crash, warning)
    -  steps to reproduce a bug (that will also get turned to a proper fstests case)
    -  sample output before/after if it could have impact on userspace
-    -  `pahole <https://linux.die.net/man/1/pahole>`_ output if structure is being reorganized and optimized
+   -  `pahole <https://linux.die.net/man/1/pahole>`__ output if structure is being reorganized and optimized

 Function declarations
 ^^^^^^^^^^^^^^^^^^^^^